Collective collection

-A collective collection, shared collection, or shared print program is a joint effort by multiple academic or research libraries to house, manage, and provide access to their collective physical collections.
+A collective collection, shared collection, collaborative collection, or shared print program is a joint effort by multiple academic or research libraries to house, manage, and provide access to their collective physical collections.
 Most shared print programs focus on collections of monographs and/or serials.
 Similar efforts have addressed acquisition and/or retention of microform, federal government documents, and digital collections.
 Shared print programs often have activities in common with national repositories and archiving programs.
 Discussions surrounding shared print programs in their current form have come to the forefront as a popular solution to shrinking collection budgets, rising costs of resources, and competing space needs.

 Goals

 The goal of shared print programs is to leverage a physical collective collection to preserve and provide access to the scholarly record in its original print form.
 Each library participating in a shared print program agrees to retain certain titles for a stated period of time, usually at least ten years.
 This practice ensures that the collective collection contains a predetermined number of unique items (such as specific editions of books and complete runs of journals) and that these items will be cared for and made available to all libraries participating in the shared print program.
 To prevent the loss of any given title, participating libraries determine an appropriate number of copies that should be retained, so that if one were lost or destroyed, other copies would remain available.
 Shared print programs base these decisions on the number of libraries involved, the total number of items held in retention, availability of the item outside of the program, and other factors.

 Shared print programs also enable participating libraries to make informed decisions about weeding locally-held volumes that are duplicated in the collective collection.
 This practice enables libraries to create cost savings and to repurpose shelf space, whether to accommodate other print materials or to create a greater number and variety of spaces for users, especially students, to study, collaborate, teach, consult, and pursue other research and learning activities.